eric-rizzi/ucls-independent-study/01_git/independent_git_lesson.md

 ### TIL Repository

-To demonstrate your understanding of git, you are now going to move your TIL entries from your TIL Google Doc to a new repository.
+To demonstrate your understanding of git, you are now going to move your TIL entries from your TIL Google Doc to a git repository.
 To do this, you will create a repository on UCLS's GitLab server and then `git push` your content up.

-To accomplish this, do the following steps:
+To accomplish this, complete the following steps:

 1. Log into `https://gitlab.ucls.uchicago.edu` using your Google credentials
 2. Create a `New project` (aka repository) called "Today I Learned"